 The circular economy, as opposed to the linear economy inherited from industrialisation, involves producing goods and services in a sustainable manner, reducing the consumption and waste of resources and the production of waste.
 It is a new business model that aims to move away from the "throw-away" society and to address various challenges:

-- preserving exhaustible resources
+- Preserving exhaustible resources;

-Rather than buying an asset or piece of equipment, you rent it over a long period of time.
-You thus pay for the use of the equipment during the time it is provided, and not for its ownership.
-At the end of the contract, Olinn will take back, recondition and recycle your old equipment through specialised channels.
-Thus, when you renew your equipment, you always have access to state-of-the-art machines and are part of a responsible and sustainable business model.
+Rather than buying an asset or device, you lease it over a long period of time.
+You therefore pay to use the equipment during the lease period, and not to own it.
+The contract with Olinn is all-in-one: it will take back the equipment at the end of the lease and refurbish and recycle it through specialised channels.
+Thus, when you renew your equipment, you will always have state-of-the-art machines and be part of a responsible and sustainable system.

 Olinn helps you manage your professional equipment!